mcm4628/extfamily_institutionalization/SIPP2014/allmonths/describe_data_dropout.md

 <<dd_do: quietly>>

 *************************************************************************
-* Create measures of educational attainment
+* Create measures of dropout
 *************************************************************************
-	*fill in missing educ: carry forward education from previous
-	* month if education is missing in current month

-	xtset idnum panelmonth
-	sort idnum panelmonth
-	by idnum: replace educ = educ[_n-1] if missing(educ)

 	**create indicator for high school dropout adjusted for summer
 	 * Note RENROLL is a Census-constructed variable based on measures